Landing page with styled-components and react-bootstrap

 Creating a react component:

-Let’s fix the last error, in LandingPage.js
+Let’s fix the last error, in LandingPage.js define the new component:

 import React from 'react'